Egypt criticises U.S. aid cuts, Washington says not severing ties

 Brigadier Abdelnasser al-Adheb was quoted as telling state-run website al-Ahram that security forces had arrested "five terrorist elements" who were behind an attack at a state security building in South Sinai earlier this week in which three conscripts were killed.

 The al Qaeda-linked group, Ansar Bayt al-Maqdis, claimed responsibility for that attack in an online statement, whose veracity could not be immediately authenticated.
-(Additional reporting by Ayman Samir and Hadeel Al Shalchi in Cairo and Lesley Wroughton in Kuala Lumpur; Writing by Yara Bayoumy; Editing by Michael Georgy and David Stamp)
+(Additional reporting by Ayman Samir in Cairo and Lesley Wroughton in Kuala Lumpur; Writing by Yara Bayoumy; Editing by Michael Georgy and David Stamp)